CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/metapool.md

 The amplification coefficient **`A`** determines a pool’s tolerance for imbalance between the assets within it.
 A higher value means that trades will incur slippage sooner as the assets within the pool become imbalanced.

-The appropriate value for A is dependent upon the type of coin being used within the pool, and is subject to optimisation.
+The appropriate value for A is dependent upon the type of coin being used within the pool, and is subject to optimization.
 It is possible to modify the amplification coefficient for a pool via the **`ramp_A`** function.
 See [admin controls](../pools/admin_controls.md#ramp_a).

 When a ramping of A has been initialized, the process can be stopped by calling the function [**`stop_ramp_A()`**](../pools/admin_controls.md#stop_ramp_a).